birbmaaan/squirreljams/README.md

 ### 1. Animation loop and resetting the game

 The biggest challenge in creating this game was making sure the game loop worked smoothly.
+With so many moving parts, it was a continual process of tweaking variables, clearing various canvases, and resetting values to ensure everything was entirely reset when a player dies and starts again.

 ### 2. Hitboxes and sprite generation